established by the Act to Reincorporate

 NOTE: All requests for Endowment Fund Grants must come through Village of Arden Committees, and funds are dispersed only through Committees.
 Committees may negotiate contracts, but they can only be executed by the Chair of the Town Assembly; that is, only the Chair of the Town Assembly can sign contracts for the Village of Arden.

-David Michelson, Treasurer, was elected in March 2016 to a two-year term, having served since 2008.
+Skip Bailey, Treasurer, was reelected in March 2022 to a two-year term.
 The treasurer oversees town finances in concert with the Budget and Audit Committees.
 To contact the village treasurer, members of the Budget Committee, or any elected official of the Village of Arden, Delaware, please use our Contact Us page.